benjaminparry/benjamin.parry.is/source/pages/podcasts.md

 paginationAnchor: '#post-list'
 ---

-Custom feed of poscasts.
+A feed of podcasts that haven’t quite made it onto my subscription list.
+I used to use [Huffduffer](https://huffduffer.com) for this but I wanted to own this content myself.

 Subscribe to the podcasts [RSS feed](/collecting/podcasts/feed.rss).